Hypergeometric Solutions of Linear Difference Systems: Implementations and experiments

+We have two factoring implementations.
+The first implementation~\cite{HypSolsSystems} computes the hypergeometric solutions with Algorithm Version III.
+This implementation currently uses an old implementation for super-reduction from 1997.
+It should reduce matrices over $C((x^{-1}))$, however, at the moment it computes over $C(x)$, which can cause expression swell.
+The implementation is efficient for large matrices over $C[x,1/x]$.
+This suggests that a version that uses truncated power series (increasing precision when needed) should be equally efficient.

-The second factoring implementation computes generalized exponents, not of the matrix, but of the operator $L$, and then constructs the generalized exponents of the matrix from them.
-It also uses data computed from $L$ to determine, for each individual entry: a bound for the denominator, a bound for the content of the numerator, and a degree bound, similar to~\cite[Chapter 6]{Zhou}.
-This latter implementation, written by van Hoeij, is available in the LREtools package in Maple.
+The second factoring implementation, written by van Hoeij, is available in the LREtools package in Maple.
+It computes generalized exponents \cite[Section 3.2]{YCHA}, not of the matrix, but of the operator $L$, and then constructs the generalized exponents of the matrix from them.
+The implementation for this is very efficient; truncated power series are used to avoid unnecessary expression swell.

+Next, the factoring implementation constructs, for each individual entry of the solution vector, a bound for the denominator, a bound for the content of the numerator, and a degree bound.
+For more on this, see~\cite[Chapter 6]{Zhou} which describes how degree bounds for right-factors $R$ of $L$ are computed from the generalized exponents of $L$.

+Source code for generalized exponents, degree bounds and factoring is available at \url{http://www.math.fsu.edu/~hoeij/algorithms/RFactors}.
+The code is also in Maple's LREtools package.
+The help page contains further information about generalized exponents.
+Degree bounds~\cite[Chapter 6]{Zhou} computed from generalized exponents are also used in {\tt LREtools[MinimalRecurrence]}, which computes the provably minimal order recurrence (for a sequence given by a recurrence and initial terms).

-Both implementations are quite efficient, for example, we have successfully tested the second implementation for factors of order $m=6$ of operators of order $n=12$.
+We successfully tested the second implementation for factors of order $m=6$ of operators of order $n=12$.
 This involves computing hypergeometric solutions of a system of order $N$ by $N$, where $N ={\rm binomial}(n,m) = 924$.
+With a cyclic vector approach this would not be possible because the cyclic vector operator would be astronomically large.
+In fact, order $n=8$ is already problematic.